 The Sleeper Path Community Garden and Allotment is a lovely community garden and allotment near the centre of New Earswick in York.
 Children have compared it with Mr Bloom’s Nursery and The Secret Garden.
-We grow a large assortment of fruit, flowers and vegetables in our raised beds and polytunnel, have a pond and dipping platform, a living willow dome, a sandpit and lots of seats.
+We grow a large assortment of fruit, flowers and vegetables in our raised beds and polytunnel, have a pond and dipping platform, a living willow dome, a sandpit, a fairy dell and lots of seats.
 During the growing season, we sell our produce at the garden gate to help boost our funds.

 Andrew Cutts from Buglife/ Urban Buzz visited recently and said “The garden provides a haven for insect pollinators and is an exemplar for other community gardens.
 The site is well managed yet appears wild, encouraging a variety of bees, butterflies and beetles.
 It is a delightful place to visit and relax amongst nature.”

 It is run by a local voluntary group called NEST (New Earswick Sharing Together).
-NEST encourages sharing by welcoming people to join in caring for the Sleeper Path Community Garden and Allotment, and by organizing other practical, communal, hands-on projects and activities for the benefit, enjoyment and recreation of the local community.
+NEST encourages sharing by welcoming people to help care for the Sleeper Path Community Garden and Allotment, and by organizing other practical, communal, hands-on projects and activities for the benefit, enjoyment and recreation of the local community.